Skip to content

 Why VirtUI Manager?

-• GUI tools (virt-manager) offer great visualization but require X11 forwarding or a desktop environment, which can be slow, resource-heavy over remote connections.
+• GUI tools (virt-manager) offer great visualization but require X11 forwarding or a heavy desktop environment, which is slow and resource-intensive over remote connections.

-• Web interfaces (Cockpit) are user-friendly but can be heavy to deploy, feature-incomplete, or lack multi-hypervisor support.
+• Web interfaces (Cockpit) can be complex to deploy, feature-incomplete, or lack robust multi-hypervisor support.

-• CLI tools (virsh) are fast and scriptable but lack the intuitive "at-a-glance" overview and ease of use for complex tasks.
+• CLI tools (virsh) are fast but lack the intuitive "at-a-glance" overview and ease of use required for complex management tasks.

 Key Features